-Squash Vine Borer: How To Prevent, Protect, And Get Rid Of Them!
+Squash Vine Borer: How To Prevent, Protect, And Get Rid Of Them

-No, quite the opposite of the squash bug eggs, these are laid willy-nilly all over the place and you have to search every inch of the plants to find them.
+No, quite the opposite of the squash bug eggs, these are laid willy-nilly all over the place, and you have to search every inch of the plants to find them.
 I have checked my plants as many as 3 times a day and still missed some.

-As I mentioned earlier I have battled these awful things here more than one time.
-I live in Texas and they start laying the eggs in Spring and can still laying them in November and December.
+As I mentioned earlier, I have battled these awful things here more than once.
+I live in Texas, and they start laying the eggs in Spring or early summer and can still laying them in November and December.

 Signs Of Squash Vine Borer

-If you notice the tiny holes in the stem, or the “frass”, or you see the eggs which are copper colored and flat you can pretty much assume you have one or more vine borers in the stem and they have compromised your plant.
+If you notice the small holes in the base of plants or stem, even the “frass,” or you see the eggs, which are copper colored and flat, you can pretty much assume you have one or more squash vines borers in the stem, and they have compromised your plant.

-Due to lack of water and nutrients, the plan will start to wilt, even if you are consistently watering or using fertilizer.
+Due to a lack of water and nutrients, the plan will start to wilt, even if you are consistently watering or using fertilizer.

 Just because there are squash borers inside your plant doesn’t mean that it will certainly die!
-If you catch it soon enough there are things you can try.
+If you catch it soon enough, there are things you can try.